Updated: Apr 28

 Though grammatically correct, it's overused and often irrelevant to the main plot of the story.
 You risk losing points for going off-topic, so eliminate the fluff whenever possible.

 Bad Intro #2: Sounds and Dialogue that Don’t Add Value

-For instance, this speech-based introduction is terribly uninspired:
+For instance, this dialogue-based introduction is uninspired:

 "Hello," said Gregory.
 "Hey!"
 Jenny responded.
 "Did you manage to finish the mathematics homework yesterday?" asked Gregory.

 The dull opening leaves you with zero desire to continue the story.